01-edu/public/subjects/linear-stats/README.md

 ## linear-stats

 This time, like in the first exercise, you will have to build a program that prints various statistical calculations.
-Now you will focus on the `Linear Regression Line` and the `Pearson Correlation Coefficent`.
+Now, you will focus on the `Linear Regression Line` and the `Pearson Correlation Coefficent`.

 ### Instructions

 Your program must be able to read from a file and print the result of each statistic mentioned above.
-In other words your program must be able to read the data present in the path passed as argument.
-The data in the file will be presented as the following example:
+In other words, your program must be able to read the data present in the path passed as argument.
+The data in the file will be presented as below:

 ```console
 189